Reach Your Life Goals

 The graduate learning outcomes are those of the Master of Science in Nursing Program:

-- Utilize effective communication, inter- and intra-disciplinary collaborative skills and information technologies in advanced nursing roles; and
+- Utilize effective communication, inter- and intra-disciplinary collaborative skills and information technologies in advanced nursing roles

 Academic Standing and Progression Policies

-Students in this program are accountable for all standards and policies stated in the Graduate Student Handbook.
+Students in this program are accountable for all standards and policies stated in our Student Handbooks.